inovizz/demystifying-docker-for-devs/demo5/README.md

 ### Volume is the saviour.

-Alright, it sounds interesting but how to use that?
+Alright, it sounds interesting but how to use that ?

 `--v` or `--volume`  flag can be leveraged to use volume.  we also have got `--mount` flag as well. lets discuss it later on.